nebblu/HyPk/README.md

 Also included is a Mathematica notebook (errors.nb) to compute the Gaussian covariance of the redshift space power spectrum multipoles.

 ## Running the Code:

+The main code is the Jupyter notebook: `HyPk.ipynb`

 ## Packages Required: